snnclsr/ner/README.md

 # FastText Embeddings

 FastText embeddings for Turkish can be downloaded from [here (~2.6G)](https://fasttext.cc/docs/en/crawl-vectors.html).
-The code currently supports only the `vec` extension.
+The code currently supports only the **`vec`** extension.

 # Improvements

 * Model saving/loading is handled poorly.
 There might be better ways to do it (Current version works btw).
-Also changing from GPU to CPU interface is also need to be handled.
+Switching from GPU to CPU interface is also needs to be handled.
 * Allowing the model to be saved/loaded for being able to continue the training later.
-* Allowing for different kind of optimization algorithms and different schedules (Adam is hardcoded right now).
+* Allowing for different kinds of optimization algorithms and different schedules (Adam is hardcoded right now).
-* Different feature extractor models like BERT, ELECTRA etc.
+* Different feature extractor models like BERT, ELECTRA, etc.

 # References